hpylieva/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   a3 = np.multiply(a3,d3)   # keep only the values in d3

-  # increase a3 to not reduce the expected value of output
+  # increase a3 to not reduce the expected value of output: z4 := w4*a3 + b4
   # (ensures that the expected value of a3 remains the same) - to solve the scaling problem
   a3 = a3 / keep_prob
   ```
+  This tecnhique of dividing the final value on `keep_prob` is called **inverted dropout technique**.
+IT leads to less scaling problems suring test time of model.
+The most common inmpelemtation fo dropout today is this technique.
 - Vector d[l] is used for forward and back propagation and is the same for them, but it is different for each iteration (pass) or training example.
 - At test time we don't use dropout.
 If you implement dropout at test time - it would add noise to predictions.

 ### Understanding Dropout

+Why does dropout work as reguarizer?

 - In the previous video, the intuition was that dropout randomly knocks out units in your network.
 So it's as if on every iteration you're working with a smaller NN, and so using a smaller NN seems like it should have a regularizing effect.
-- Another intuition: can't rely on any one feature, so have to spread out weights.
+- Another intuition: NN can't rely on any one feature, so have to spread out weights.
+Dropping out the weights randomly on each iteration results in shrinking off the square norm of weights (so thrinking the weights).
-- It's possible to show that dropout has a similar effect to L2 regularization.
+- It's possible to show that dropout is an adaptive form of L2 regularization.
+But L2 penalty on different weights are different, depending on the size of the activations being multiplied that way.
 - Dropout can have different `keep_prob` per layer.
+We can set a lower `keep_prob` for a big (highly dimensional) layer as big layers can lead to overfitting.
 - The input layer dropout has to be near 1 (or 1 - no dropout) because you don't want to eliminate a lot of features.
 - If you're more worried about some layers overfitting than others, you can set a lower `keep_prob` for some layers than others.
 The downside is, this gives you even more hyperparameters to search for using cross-validation.
 One other alternative might be to have some layers where you apply dropout and some layers where you don't apply dropout and then just have one hyperparameter, which is a `keep_prob` for the layers for which you do apply dropouts.
 - A lot of researchers are using dropout with Computer Vision (CV) because they have a very big input size and almost never have enough data, so overfitting is the usual problem.
 And dropout is a regularization technique to prevent overfitting.
-- A downside of dropout is that the cost function J is not well defined and it will be hard to debug (plot J by iteration).
+- A downside of dropout is that the cost function J becomes not well defined and it will be hard to debug (plot J by iteration).
   - To solve that you'll need to turn off dropout, set all the `keep_prob`s to 1, and then run the code and check that it monotonically decreases J and then turn on the dropouts again.

 ### Other regularization methods